pharmgatsby/alx-system_engineering-devops/0x00-shell_basics/README.md

-script tha prints the absolute path name of the working directory in a long format.
+Display current directory contents in a long format